Via Canva Pro

 - Alternative down-payment levels (e.g., 3.5% FHA, 0% VA, 5–10% conventional).

-- Varied debt-to-income ratios or mortgage insurance rates.
+- Varied debt-to-income ratios or other qualification guidelines.

-- Elevated carrying costs from hazard insurance or special assessments.
+- Elevated carrying costs from hazard insurance, special assessments, or other property-specific expenses.

-- Geographic breakdowns at the county or city level.
+- Geographic breakdowns at the county, city, ZIP code, or submarket level.

-This flexibility supports targeted analyses of financing program effects, buyer pool depth, and external obsolescence driven by persistent monthly expenses.
+This flexibility supports targeted analyses of financing program effects, buyer pool depth, external obsolescence driven by persistent monthly expenses, and how different assumptions shift affordability outcomes across the market.

 Current Readings